portsentry/portsentry/doc/HOWTO-Logfile.md

 <PROTOCOL>      is the protocol of the packet (TCP or UDP)
 <PORT>          is the destination port number of the packet
 <SCAN TYPE>     is the type of scan detected (Connect, SYN, FIN, XMAS, NULL, etc.)
-<IP OPTIONS>    are any IP options of the packet
+<IP OPTIONS>    IP options of the packet. can also be "unknown" or "not set" if the options are not obtainable (such as --connect mode or if no options are present)
 <IGNORED>       true/false: whether the packet was ignored, according to the IGNORE_FILE.
 If no IGNORE_FILE is specified, this will always be false
 <TRIGGERED>     true/false/unset: Whether the packet triggered a block according to the SCAN_TRIGGER setting.
 <NOBLOCK>       true/false/unset: If BLOCK_TCP or BLOCK_UDP was set to 0 and the packet matched, then NOBLOCK will be true